 The potential for ongoing income from an estate is an attractive proposition for potential owners.
 But it will not help you in a mortgage application, since potential rental income can’t be applied to your affordability stress test until you can show rental records for two years.

 But a few years down the line, these could be incomes which go a long way towards paying for the upkeep of a country estate – or evening turning a tidy profit.

 Stamp duty and country estates

-"Mixed-use" stamp duty at just 5% is payable on the entire property if there a demonstrable mix of residential / commercial / agricultural use on the estate.
+More significant savings were gained from the "mixed-use" rate of stamp duty at just 5%, payable on an entire property if there was a demonstrable mix of residential / commercial / agricultural use on the estate.

 How to get lending on mixed commercial and residential

 Here’s the catch: most mortgage lenders won’t touch mixed-use landed estates.